milanaleksic/cv/cv.md

 - soda.io Cloud Backend (founding) engineer
   + Programming languages: (mostly) Java, Python and cloud development on AWS using Terraform
   + Tasked with backend feature development, guidance and documentation.
-One of the first engineers and therefore I witnessed most of pivoting, market adaptations, surprising platform usage patterns, product evolution, became MySQL advanced user...
+One of the first engineers and therefore I witnessed most of pivoting, market adaptations, surprising platform usage patterns, product evolution, became the company MySQL perf guy...
-  + Deep observability setup via DataDog, incident management and other operational concerns of the Soda Cloud, handed over to dedicated personnel as we grew; I made various deep analysis tools in Go like timeline diagrams for deadlock analysis, log processing pipelines
+  + Deep observability setup via DataDog, incident management and other operational concerns of the Soda Cloud (handed over to dedicated personnel as we grew); I made various deep analysis tools in Go like timeline diagrams for deadlock analysis, log processing pipelines
 - Created in Python internal `dopy` tool for various devops/security tasks on top of Okta and boto3
-- Broad data sources exposure while helping bootstrap [Soda SQL](https://github.com/sodadata/soda-sql): PostgreSQL, Redshift, Athena, Spark
+- Broad exposure to data sources while helping bootstrap [Soda SQL](https://github.com/sodadata/soda-sql): PostgreSQL, Redshift, Athena, Spark

 </details>